What Does Anxiety Stomach Pain Feel Like? 5 Pain Types Explained.

 The enteric nervous system seems to be closely related to what you think and feel.
 Your gut is the mirror of your thoughts.

-Although we know that the link exists, we don’t completely understand the relations and the interactions.
+Although we know the link exists, we don’t completely understand the relations and the interactions.

 How anxiety causes abdominal pain: